OneTrueJASH/Mem100X/README.md

 ## Contributing

 We love contributions!
-Please:
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+Quick steps:
 1. Fork the repository
 2. Create a feature branch
-3. Run benchmarks to ensure performance
+3. Ensure all tests pass
-4. Submit a PR with benchmark results
+4. Submit a PR

 ## License